-Death is a bit of a morbid topic, but let’s face it, we’re all going to die someday and so it’s okay to think ahead about how we want our remains handled.
+Death is a bit of a morbid topic, but let’s face it, we’re all going to die someday and it’s okay to think ahead about how we want our remains handled.
 Are you going the burial route or the cremation route?
-If you’re planning on cremation but don’t want your ashes sitting around in an urn on a mantle for decades, check out And Vinyly.
-The company turns ashes into vinyl records; and these vinyl records actually play, if you happen to have an old turntable lying around.
+If you’re planning on cremation but don’t want your ashes sitting around in an urn on a mantel for decades, check out And Vinyly.
+The company turns ashes into vinyl records, and these vinyl records will play, if you happen to have an old turntable lying around.

 If you’re looking for something a bit more over the top, then you can purchase one of the many add-ons including music written and produced specifically for you (£500 per track and up), record distribution through vinyl stores around the world (undisclosed price) and the ultimate package, the FUNerals.

 Is cremation not in the cards for you?
-Don’t worry about it, And Vinyly will take cremated body parts.
-I am not joking.
+Don’t worry; And Vinyly will take cremated body parts.
+I'm not joking.
 If you prefer to be buried, you can cremate a body part and turn those remains into an album.
 Do you really need all 10 toes to be buried with you?
 Probably not.
 The team at And Vinyly has thought of everything!

-While this sounds a bit cheeky, it is a serious business and the website even features a disclaimer that reads, “Please note: Despite the sites light hearted tone, all of our services are carried out with the utmost respect & care.”
+While this sounds a bit cheeky, it's a serious business and the website even features a disclaimer that reads, “Please note: Despite the site's lighthearted tone, all of our services are carried out with the utmost respect & care.”

 What do you think of And Vinyly’s product?